-How to Transform Your Virtual Conference into an Endless Supply of Content
+How to Transform Your Virtual Summit into an Endless Supply of Content

 Content and key takeaways from virtual conferences can be leveraged after the event and repurposed in other formats such as videos, blog posts, articles and tip sheets.